This tutorial walks through setting up a microscaling demonstration from Microscaling Systems on a DC/OS cluster.

-If you already have the prerequisites set up, you can have the microscaling demo running in around 10-15 minutes.
+If you already have the prerequisites setup, you’ll have the microscaling demo running in around 10-15 minutes.

-In this tutorial, microscaling adjusts the balance between two tasks - one high priority and one background - based on the number of items in an Azure Storage Queue.
+In this demo, microscaling adjusts the balance between two tasks - one high priority and one background - based on the number of items in an Azure Storage Queue.

 The demo creates four Marathon apps that run as Docker containers.

 - Producer instances add items to the queue.
 The more producers there are, the faster the queue fills up.
 We start 3 producers on startup and you can scale these manually using the Marathon UI.

 - Consumer instances remove items from the queue and are scaled by the Microscaling Engine.

 - Remainder is a background task.
 Any spare capacity is used for this background task.
 You can change the Docker image to use your own using the Marathon UI.